 Please read the following guidelines that control the parking and storing of boats, campers, and RVs on both residential and commercial properties in Temple Terrace.
 These rules are necessary to keep our City safe and clean for all residents.
-If you have any questions, contact the Code Compliance Department at the number and email address at the bottom of this page.
+If you have any questions, email the Code Compliance Department or call them at (813) 506-6680.

 Remove the accessory vehicle to an offsite storage area or relocate to a garage or carport or screened side/backyard.
 Note that non-commercial trailers cannot be stored in open carports.

 Recreational Vehicle - a vehicular-type portable structure without a permanent foundation, which can be towed, hauled or driven and primarily designed as temporary living accommodation for recreation, camping, and travel use and including, but not limited to, travel trailers, truck campers, camping trailers, and self-propelled motor homes.

 Section 25.750.3 Recreational Vehicles, Boats and Trailers in Residential Zoning Districts.